FrostyX/frostyx.github.io/_posts/2016-08-15-copr-rebuild-tools.md

 layout: post
 title: Copr Rebuild Tools
 lang: en
-categories: dev copr fedora howto
+tags: dev copr fedora howto
 ---

 So we re-built whole [PyPI](https://pypi.python.org) and [RubyGems](http://rubygems.org/) as RPM packages.
 But how exactly we did it?